 Changes to the data in the source sheets will be synced to the central spreadsheet each time there’s an update.

-Click on the blue button below to open Sheetgo and start connecting.
+Click on the blue button below to install Sheetgo and start connecting.

 Sheetgo allows you to connect Excel files stored on any of the main cloud storage platforms, so you’ll see that you have the option to log in with your Microsoft, Google, or Dropbox account.

-Inside Sheetgo click +Create workflow and then Connect to start merging your Excel files.
+Inside Sheetgo click +Create workflow and then Connect to start combining your spreadsheets.